 Every one of the documented vCJD cases in the UK has been in a person with two copies of the “M” variant of a gene called PRNP.
 People with just one or with no copies of this variant — MV and VV individuals, respectively — have been thought to be protected from developing vCJD.
 But the British media (here, here and here for examples) recently reported a case of apparent vCJD in someone with the MV genotype, raising concerns that more people in the UK could be at risk.

-But in an email to the Spittoon, the UK’s Spongiform Encephalopathy Advisory Committee chair Christopher Higgins wrote, “There are no confirmed vCJD clinical cases in MV or VV.
+But in an email to the Blog, the UK’s Spongiform Encephalopathy Advisory Committee chair Christopher Higgins wrote, “There are no confirmed vCJD clinical cases in MV or VV.
 100% of clinical cases are in MM.
-The latest reports concern someone who is definitely MV but a clinical diagnosis of vCJD has not yet been confirmed – and may not be for sometime.”
+The latest reports concern someone who is definitely MV but a clinical diagnosis of vCJD has not yet been confirmed — and may not be for some time.”